rosado-io/docs/deploy-on-your-cloud/overview/env.md

 ### CONFIG\_SOURCE\_KUBE\_NAMESPACE

-This indicates the namespace where the app index & configs resides.
+This indicates the namespace where Kubernetes resources of all apps reside.
 It is only used when configuration type is `kubernetes`.

 ### CONFIG\_SOURCE\_WATCH